seanauff/metermon/README.md

 If the `METERMON_SEND_RAW` environment variable is set to `true`, metermon will send the entire unprocessed JSON message received from [rtlamr] to the `[MQTT_TOPIC_PREFIX]/raw` topic.

+### Status Messages

+Metermon will report its status on the `[MQTT_TOPIC_PREFIX]/status` topic with retained messages.
+Metermon reports `Online` once it connects to the broker.
+Upon disconnect, the broker will report `Offline`.

 ## Running via Docker

 Pull the image.
 If using raspberry pi or similar use `arm` in place of `[tag]`.
 The `latest` tag will pull the `amd64` image: